intIvy/MLGameControl/README.md

 watch me demo it here: https://youtu.be/upNaenRRoZs

 hints:
-* keep maxNumHands = 1 to avoid confusion (you may switch between hands while it is running)
+* keep maxNumHands = 1 to avoid confusion (however you may switch between hands while it is running)
 * SCOOT BACK in your camera for more accuracy
 * remember the base of your palm is what is being tracked (landmark 0)